Fractured Magic: Chapter Sixteen

 “Home?” Íde asked, eyes widening.
 “Isn’t that in—”

-“Lyryma?”
-Kieran hissed.
-Lyryma Forest, the vast tangle of wood south of Gallontea, was largely avoided by outsiders.
-If you were not born into its secrets, it was not for you.
-Danger lurked not only in the flora and fauna, but in the people too, and that wasn’t even to mention the magic.
+Lyryma Forest, the vast tangle of wood south of Gallonten, was a dangerous place to travel.
+This danger came not just from the terrain, but from the impossible flora and fauna as well.
+If you were not born to the wood, if you did not already know its secrets, it may well kill you.
 Orean alone had so many stories and superstitions about the old wood that no orinian with any sense would go near it.

-“You can’t exactly travel in the open, especially not after today’s escape.
-Unity will have warrants matching your descriptions sent to all major outposts by the end of the day,” Roman explained.
+“You can’t travel in the open, especially not after today’s escape.
+Unity will have warrants matching your descriptions sent to all major towns by the end of the day,” Roman explained.
 “But cut through Lyryma Forest and not only will you avoid Unity roads, you’ll reach Orean faster.”

 Íde bit her lip.
-“The extra time would be wonderful, but we’d never survive—”
+“The extra time would be wonderful, but we’d never last—”

 “It’s safe if you have a guide, and I’m calling in a favor.
 Drys Homeborn, will you see these three safely to Orean for me?”
 Roman asked.

 Drys’ lips quirked into a smile, and they bowed.
 “A debt owed, a debt repaid.
-I will.”
+Consider it done.”

 “Good.
 Ivey, I need that paper again.
 I have a letter to write.”

-While Roman sat down with paper and pen, Ivey addressed the orinians: “There’s still enough light that I can get you out of Gallontea today, but if I were you, I wouldn’t head into those woods until morning.”
+While Roman sat down at Ivey’s desk, Ivey addressed the orinians: “There’s still enough light that I can get you out of Gallonten today, but if I were you, I wouldn’t head into those woods until morning.”

-“Thank you, Ivey,” Kieran said, still looking faintly ill at the idea of approaching the forest at all, let alone at night.
+Kieran still looked vaguely ill at the idea of approaching the forest at all, let alone at night, but he nodded.
 “The sooner we can get out of here, the better I’m sure we’ll all feel.”

-“What did they want with you?”
-Maebhe began, eyeing her twin.
+“What did Unity want with you?”
+Maebhe asked her twin.
 “Unity, I mean.”

 “Good question,” Kieran answered.
 “I wish I knew.”